Questions? Give us a call (305) 764-0743

 It’s a more simplified view, often focusing on the quantity of links.
 Think of it as your run-of-the-mill chasing placements on big sites, without much care for other factors.

-Link equity, on the other hand, is a more holistic concept that considers not only the quantity but also the quality, relevance, and contextuality of the links.
+Link equity, on the other hand, is a more holistic concept that considers not only the quantity but also the quality, relevance, and context of the links.

 While metrics like DR and monthly traffic play a big role in determining link equity, they’re just a small piece of the puzzle.